|

 in the Royal Corps of Signals, the 15 Army Group

 signallers.
-He was 33 when he died of wounds on 26 February
+He was 33 when he died in hospital in Italy of wounds

 1944.
 He is buried in the Caserta War Cemetery, Italy.
 V